tlawrie/tlawrie/README.md

 ## 🏗 My Work

-I am a maintainer of [Boomerang](https://useboomerang.io) a collection of Open Source projects
+I am a founder and maintainer of [Boomerang](https://useboomerang.io) a collection of Open Source projects
 - Bosun: a policy-based gating system built on top of [Open Policy Agent](https://www.openpolicyagent.org/)
 - Flow: cloud-native workflow automation on top of Kubernetes.